 Noufal wanted to demonstrate that community-centered initiatives could sustain themselves financially without depending entirely on grants or donations.
 His advertising agency continues to operate from the same premises, helping support the broader ecosystem.

 The model is guided by a principle he calls "fair value for all."
-This philosophy extends to everything from product pricing to venue rentals.
+This philosophy extends to everything from product pricing to venue contributions.
 Unlike conventional event spaces that charge fixed rates, Local Sustainable Living often asks organisers to contribute based on their capacity and budget.
-Some pay immediately.
-Others contribute later.
-Occasionally, people are supported even when they cannot pay at all.
+Occasionally, initiatives are supported even when they have no budget for contribution, as it is the intention that matters more.

 The approach relies heavily on trust.
 "It's based on ethics and integrity," Noufal explains.
 The goal is not to maximise revenue but to create opportunities.